rcc11/4chan-sounds-player/themes/README.md

 - `next-button` -  Play the next sound,
 - `sound-current-time` -  Display the playback time,
 - `sound-duration` -  Display the track duration.

+__Custom CSS__

+The only replacements made to custom CSS are config values.